jtabalujan2/band-route-problem/readme.md

 Libraries Used:
 - MathJS = Helps calculate Eucliptian distance between two vertex's
-- SigmaJS = Helps render the actual path of the coordinates and helps vizualize it
+- ChartJS = Helps render the actual path of the coordinates and helps vizualize it

 Current Method:
 - Nearest Neighbor Method